Montgomery in March, 1965: Images from the front lines of the freedom struggle

 We will have more of Glen Pearcy’s recollections of the events of March 1965 in a subsequent post.
 For the moment we direct your attention to the video of his talk at the Library in March 2014, when he spoke about his longer involvement in civil rights actions over the course of his life and career as a photographer and filmmaker.

 Finally, we ask our friends and colleagues out there to take in the accompanying selection of his never-before-published photographs, which document startling on-the-ground scenes at the height of the freedom struggle.
 They include SNCC rallies and singing in what we have tentatively identified as Jackson St. Baptist Church and protest marches in and around the area near Alabama State College on Decatur St. We are especially interested in hearing from those of you who were there in 1965 and can help us identify people, places and dates of events in the photographs.
 When commenting or providing information about an image, please use the blog comments box and refer to the specific item number of the image, as this identification will greatly help us in processing this collection.
+The images are currently online in archived form.

 Enjoy… and stay tuned for the next post on this topic.